 Anyway, no doubt, her book on angels is controversial at best.
 The book, “Angels Are for Real” is said to share how God uses these heavenly servants to protect and instruct us in our earthly journey.

-Now, I’m very careful reading books on spiritual beings because the New Age doctrine has suckered plenty of naive Christians with their masked philosophies on angels and “friendly” spirits.
-In fact, their version of angels is usually those of the fallen variety.
+Now, I’m cautious reading books on spiritual beings because the New Age doctrine has suckered plenty of naive Christians with their masked philosophies on angels and “friendly” spirits.
+In fact, their version of angels is usually those of the fallen variety (you know what I mean.)
 So be very careful.

 On the other hand, God’s angelic beings: